-Bristol has an access strategy for disabled pupils.
+Bristol has an accessibility strategy for disabled pupils.
 This comes from the Equalities Act 2010.
 This looks at how pupils at school are able to access the curriculum, the physical environment and information.

 We have some tips for how you might like to make Findability fit your accessibility needs.